bryanaka/hogwarts/code_review.md

 #### HousesController

-File is named incorrectly
+- File is named incorrectly

 ##### index

-Line 3: as a convention, instance variable should probably be `@houses`
+- as a convention, instance variable should probably be `@houses`

 ##### show

-Was missing this action
+- Was missing this action

 #### StudentsController

-Code is not correctly indented or spaced, this lead to missing the closing `end` and created an error
+- Code is not correctly indented or spaced, this lead to missing the closing `end` and created an error

 ##### Index